 - High value for the money; similar programs charge higher tuition

 Note: To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).

-The MS in Management and Administrative Sciences degree is a flexible degree that allows students to design a program of study that fits their specific needs.
-Students complete a 36-hour program, including 10 hours of basic core courses, and 26 credit hours of graduate level electives.
-Students must maintain a 3.0 grade point average in both core courses and in aggregate courses to qualify for the MS degree.
+The MS in Management and Administrative Sciences degree program’s flexibility allows students to design a program of study that fits their specific needs.
+Students complete a 36 credit hour program, including 10 hours of basic core courses, and 26 semester credit hours of graduate-level electives.
+Students must maintain a 3.0 grade-point average in both core courses and in aggregate courses to qualify for the MS degree.

-Unlike most of the MS degree programs, which have specific elective requirements, students in the MS-MAS degree program choose their own course of study, pulling courses from the Jindal School of Management graduate catalog to satisfy elective requirements.
-The goal of the program is to help students acquire principles and techniques needed to develop creative solutions in a changing business environment, and contribute quickly to company success within their area of specialization
+Unlike most of the MS degree programs, which have specific elective requirements, the MS MAS degree programallows students to choose their own course of study, pulling courses from the Jindal School of Management graduate catalog to satisfy elective requirements.
+The goal of the program is to help students acquire principles and techniques needed to develop creative solutions in a changing business environment, and contribute quickly to company success within their area of specialization.

 The Master of Science degree in Management and Administrative Sciences involves completing a 36-hour program consisting of 10 hours of basic core courses (see below).

 Basic Core Courses (10 hours)

 Each candidate must satisfactorily complete the following 10 hour basic core:

 A student’s course of study beyond the core can be determined in consultation with faculty members, area coordinators, or the Advising Office.
 A student can continue to generalize in management courses or choose to concentrate in a given subject.